Lionel Stander

 Lionel Jay Stander (January 11, 1908 - November 30, 1994) was an American actor, activist, and a founding member of the Screen Actors Guild.
 He had an extensive career in theatre, film, radio, and television that spanned nearly 70 years, from 1928 until 1994.
 He was known for his distinctive raspy voice and tough-guy demeanor, as well as for his vocal left-wing political stances.
 One of the first Hollywood actors to be subpoenaed before the House Un-American Activities Committee, he was blacklisted from the late 1940s until the mid-1960s.

 Following his experience with the Hollywood Blacklist, Stander moved to Europe, where he appeared in many genre films, including several Spaghetti Westerns.
 He returned to the United States later in the decade, playing the role of the majordomo Max on the 1980s mystery television series Hart to Hart, earning him a Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.

 Early life

-Stander was born in The Bronx, New York City on 11 January 1908, to parents of Russian Jewish extraction.
+Stander was born in The Bronx, New York City on 11 January 1908, to Louis and Bella Stander, parents of Russian Jewish extraction.

 During his one year at the University of North Carolina at Chapel Hill, he appeared in the student productions The Muse of the Unpublished Writer, and The Muse and the Movies: A Comedy of Greenwich Village.